CUNY Associate Director (Administrative Manager) - Structural Biology Initiative in New York, New York

 A preferred candidate should have:

-Master's Degree in Business Administration or a scientific discipline related to the focus of the Initiative, or a related field from an accredited institution.
+Master's Degree or higher in Business Administration, a scientific discipline related to the focus of the Initiative, or a related field from an accredited institution.

 General financial and/or office management experience.

 Experience in strategic planning and developing new strategies to solve complex problems.